zhengchangsulab/ProSampler/README.md

 -k	<length of preliminary motifs (default: 8)>
 	The length of k-mers used to identify preliminary motifs.

--l	<length of the flanking l-mers to extend the prelininary motifs (default: 6)>
+-l	<length of the flanking l-mers to extend the preliminary motifs (default: 6)>

 -c	<cutoff of Hamming distance to merge similar k-mers (default: 1)>

--r	<cutoff of Hamming distance delete redundant motifs based on consensus (default: 1)>
+-r	<cutoff of Hamming distance to delete redundant motifs based on consensus sequences (default: 1)>

--p  <number (1 or 2) of strands to be considerd (default: 2)>
+-p  <number (1 or 2) of strands to be considered (default: 2)>
 	- 1 - Only consider the forward strand of the input sequences.
 	- 2 - Consider both the forward and reverse compplementary strands.

 -t	<cutoff of z-value to choose significant k-mers (default: 8.0)>
-	A higher z-value cutoff for two proportion z-test.
+	A higher z-value cutoff for two-proportion z-test.

 -w	<cutoff of z-value to choose subsignificant k-mers (default: 4.5)>
-	A lower z-value cutoff for two proportion z-test
+	A lower z-value cutoff for two-proportion z-test

--z	<cutoff of z-value to extend preliniary motif lengths (default: 1.96)>
+-z	<cutoff of z-value to extend preliminary motif lengths (default: 1.96)>
 	A larger cutoff implies higher conservation level.

--s	<the cutoff of SW score used to connect nodes in Similarity Graph (default: 1.8)>
+-s	<cutoff of SW score used to connect nodes in thhe motif similarity graph (default: 1.8)>

 -h	<print this message (default: no)>